fcitx5-android/fcitx5-android/README.md

 - Long press popup keyboard for convenient symbol input
 - Symbol and Emoji picker
 - Plugin System for loading addons from other installed apk
+- Floating candidates panel when using physical keyboard

 ### Planned Features